ioccc-src/winner/2001/ollinger/README.md

 ```
 We tend to dislike programs that:
-are similar to previous winners
+are similar to previous winning entries

 We like variety.
 However too often we see (please look at the winning
 examples given to be aware of the level of the competition):

 (snip)

-generating small primes (below is the list of all prime related winners)
+generating small primes (below is the list of all prime related entries)

 	1985/august
 	1988/applin